 LOWA Board Advisors

-has taken an active part in the implementation of the Healthy Lake Grant.
+As the LOWA LIL chair she has taken an active part in the implementation of the Healthy Lake Grant.
 She was involved in the very successful Beautiful Yards for a Healthy Lake of the Ozarks seminar.
 Kathy helped plan and organize the planting of the demonstration gardens at Willmore Lodge and Executive Woods.
 She worked with Caroline Toole to organize and implement the Trained Volunteer Evaluator program.

 Kathy is currently chairing a project involving LOWA, the Lake of the Ozarks chapter of the Missouri Master Naturalist program, and Ameren Missouri, in partnership with the Missouri Department of Resources division of State Parks.
 It is a marked kayak trail beginning at the kayak steps in Ha Ha Tonka State Park and connecting to the last seven miles of the Niangua River.
 The Big Niangua River Trail will highlight this lovely area and the rich history of the early river settlements.
 It will bring affordable low impact recreation to the Lake area and get people closer to nature.